You can apply for a transcript of a court or tribunal hearing if the hearing was recorded.

 How much it costs

-You’ll usually have to pay for the transcript unless the court believes there are special circumstances (for example, you need the transcript urgently but can’t afford to pay).
+You’ll usually have to pay for the transcript unless the court believes there are special circumstances (for example, you need the transcript urgently but cannot afford to pay).

 The final cost varies depending on the transcript’s size, whether it’s a new transcript or a copy, and other factors.
 Read the form EX107 guidance notes for full details.